less/less.js/README.md

 ## Changelog

-### 0.2.x
+### 0.2.0

-* Remove all external handling
+* Removed all external handling - see http://github.com/mapbox/millstone.git for localizing/caching MML objects with external references.
-* All errors are now handled as Error objects
+* All errors are now handled as Error objects.

 ### 0.1.14